taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

     ```mysql
     INSERT INTO tb_name VALUES (field1_value1, ...) (field1_value2, ...)...;
     ```
-    Insert multiple data records to the table
+    Insert multiple data records into the table

 - **Insert a Batch of Records with Selected Columns**